hxperk/WHSTechNotes/journal.md

 # February 10, 2026
 I do not enjoy football because I keep losing on parlays and getting injured when I play.
 I did not watch the Super Bowl.
+# March 30, 2026
+March Madness upsets always seem to come out of nowhere.
+Its like the emotion and all that pressure in a one and done game just takes over.
+Regular season numbers do not mean much when teams get that momentum going.
+Take what happened a couple years back in 2024.
+Oakland, that 14 seed, somehow beat Kentucky who was a 3 seed.
+Kentucky had all these future NBA guys and much higher rankings.
+But then Jack Gohlke from Oakland starts draining threes, like ten of them.
+He just lit it up, and that was it.
+I think computer models miss stuff like that all the time.
+They stick to averages from the whole season.
+How can an algorithm really figure out when an underdog goes crazy or a big team freezes up.
+It feels impossible.
+If I tried making a bracket predictor program myself, it would be tough.
+Things like how the team gets along, or a last minute injury, or even just the vibe when they are on a hot streak right then.
+That stuff does not fit into code easy.
+Maybe I could throw in something like a clutch factor.
+You know, look at how they play in the final five minutes when games are tight.
+Instead of just overall stats.
+But even then, people are unpredictable.
+The math breaks down, and thats why every year our brackets end up wrecked.
+Or at least mine do.